freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 Here, we explain the basic concepts and frequently performed operations when conducting checks on Web content.

 When checking Web content, it is essential to ensure that all information is accessible via the VoiceOver cursor.
-The basic operations involve navigating forward with :kbd:`VO + →` and moving backward with :kbd:`VO + ←`.
+The basic operations involve navigating forward with :kbd:`VO+→` and moving backward with :kbd:`VO+←`.

 The size of a unit advanced or reversed with these key commands is generally by paragraph.
 In cases where the text includes links, the linked portion is treated as a single unit.
 Additionally, the unit of advancement when reading can vary depending on the HTML elements used.
-If the reading stops midway through the text when navigating forward with :kbd:`VO + →`, it is not a problem as long as pressing :kbd:`VO + →` again continues the reading from where it left off.
+If the reading stops midway through the text when navigating forward with :kbd:`VO+→`, it is not a problem as long as pressing :kbd:`VO+→` again continues the reading from where it left off.

-Pressing :kbd:`VO + F3` allows you to have the content that was just read aloud repeated.
+Pressing :kbd:`VO+F3` allows you to have the content that was just read aloud repeated.
 (To be precise, this command is to describe the item where the VoiceOver cursor is currently located.)

 Making VoiceOver Read Longer text
 =================================

-Pressing :kbd:`VO + A` allows you to have VoiceOver read aloud the content from the current position of the VoiceOver cursor onwards.
+Pressing :kbd:`VO+A` allows you to have VoiceOver read aloud the content from the current position of the VoiceOver cursor onwards.

 Depending on the settings, the VoiceOver cursor may automatically move to the position of the mouse pointer.
-If not set up this way, pressing :kbd:`VO + Shift + F5` moves the VoiceOver cursor to the location of the mouse pointer.
+If not set up this way, pressing :kbd:`VO+Shift+F5` moves the VoiceOver cursor to the location of the mouse pointer.
-By using this method, and navigating the VoiceOver cursor to the desired location with :kbd:`VO + →` or :kbd:`VO + ←`, then pressing :kbd:`VO + A`, you can verify the reading of specific sections.
+By using this method, and navigating the VoiceOver cursor to the desired location with :kbd:`VO+→` or :kbd:`VO+←`, then pressing :kbd:`VO+A`, you can verify the reading of specific sections.

-Additionally, pressing :kbd:`VO + Shift + Home` (or :kbd:`VO + Shift + FN + ←` on a laptop) moves the VoiceOver cursor to the beginning of the page.
+Additionally, pressing :kbd:`VO+Shift+Home` (or :kbd:`VO+Shift+fn+←` on a laptop) moves the VoiceOver cursor to the beginning of the page.
-Combining this action with :kbd:`VO + A` allows for the entire page to be read aloud.
+Combining this action with :kbd:`VO+A` allows for the entire page to be read aloud.

 To stop the reading midway, press the :kbd:`Ctrl` key.
 If you press :kbd:`Ctrl` to pause the reading and then do not perform any other action, pressing :kbd:`Ctrl` again will resume the reading.
-Alternatively, pressing :kbd:`VO + A` again can also continue the reading from where it was paused.
+Alternatively, pressing :kbd:`VO+A` again can also continue the reading from where it was paused.

 Interactable Components